Author: Cat Adams (pseudonym for C. T. Adams & Cathy Clamp)

 WORLD-BUILDING

-In this series Celia Graves is a personal security expert (aka bodyguard) for the rich and famous in coastal Southern California.
-In this world, mages and witches practice their magic openly, shape shifters are dangerous animals to be feared, and vampires (aka "bats") stalk the city's alleys at night.
+Celia Graves is a personal security expert (aka bodyguard) for the rich and famous in coastal Southern California, specifically in Santa Maria de Luna.
+In this world, mages, and witches practice their magic openly.
+Shape shifters are dangerous animals to be feared, and vampires (aka "bats") stalk the city's alleys at night.
 Law enforcement agencies have magic users on staff to help track down both human and supernatural criminals.

-In this book, Celia has two possible love interests: Bruno DeLuca, her mage ex-boyfriend, and Kevin, a sexy werewolf, but their characters and their relationships with Celia are mostly undeveloped in this book—especially Kevin, who remains largely in the background.
+In this book, Celia has two possible love interests: Bruno DeLuca, her mage ex-boyfriend, and Kevin Landingham, a sexy werewolf, but their characters and their relationships with Celia are mostly undeveloped in this book—particularly Kevin, who remains largely in the background.

-Celia has several close friends: her secretary (Dawna), Kevin's sister (Emma), and her best friend (Vicki).
+Celia has several close friends: her secretary (Dawna Han Long), Kevin's sister (Emma), and her best friend (Vicki).
 Celia is the usual urban fantasy heroine: brave but reckless; smart but stubborn.
 She has had the stereotypically unhappy childhood, with plenty of mommy issues.
 Blood Song ends in a cliffhanger, as Celia's grandmother reveals startling—and previously unknown—facts about Celia's genetic make-up.
-Click HERE to read chapter one.

 In Demon Song, Celia is trying to help her friends Dawna and Emma recover from their demonic misadventures in the previous book.
 In the meantime, Vicki has asked Celia to investigate her reasons for leaving a quarter of her estate to a stranger in Arkansas.
 (Vicki herself doesn't know why she did it; she had a vision that told her she should.)
 Before Celia can get too far into that investigation, she gets dragged into a rescue attempt in which Kevin and his girlfriend are the victims.
 Since Celia still hasn't forgiven Kevin and his family for what they did to her in Siren Song, she's not too happy about being coerced into helping them.